giciq/Bird-Species-Classification-CNN/README.md

 * Feature Extraction model using EfficientNetV2
 * Fine-tuned, above model

-The model were evaluated using:
+The model was evaluated using:
 * confusion matrix
 * loss and accuracy curve plots
 * precision, accuracy, recall and F1-score metrics